dopsi/gpodder/README.md

 ## Configuration is done in the UI

+You can configure a custom gPodder server URL in the integration setup (e.g., https://gpodder.net or your self-hosted instance).

 ## Contributions are welcome!

 If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)